2024 Tax Rules and Tips for Easier, Cost-Effective Charitable Giving

 Of course, effective giving goes beyond knowing the rules.
 With guidance from an accountant and financial advisor, you may be able to optimize your charitable impact and tax benefits with these strategies:

-Bunch your 2024-2025 charitable donations for bigger deductions
+- Bunch your donations

-For longterm planning, UNICEF USA offers a downloadable estate planning tool kit for:
+For long-term planning, UNICEF USA offers a downloadable estate planning tool kit for:

-- setting family goals and creating a plan
+- Setting family goals and creating a plan

-- lessening tax burdens
+- Lessening tax burdens

-- using trusts to support you, your family and loved ones.
+- Using trusts to support you, your family and loved ones.

-- keeping a digital record of important information with everything organized in one place
+- Keeping a digital record of important information with everything organized in one place

-- easily updating records
+- Easily updating records

 The sponsoring organization, which handles the investment and distribution details, simplifies the process for donors.
 Another benefit of DAFs: your contributions, which are invested, can grow tax-free.

 Many financial institutions, including Fidelity, Schwab and Vanguard, offer DAFs.
-In fact, current clients who already have DAF accounts with Fidelity Charitable, Schwab Charitable, Vanguard Charitable and others can make a designation directly from UNICEF USA's Donor-Advised Fund page.
+In fact, current clients who already have DAF accounts with Fidelity Charitable, Schwab Charitable, Vanguard Charitable and others can make a designation directly from UNICEF USA's donor-advised fund page.
 Fees and minimums vary by institution, so clarify these upfront.

-Learn more about supporting UNICEF USA via a Donor-Advised Fund.
+Learn more about supporting UNICEF USA via a donor-advised fund.

 Support children's happiness through tax-deductible donations